Biosafety: Agency guidance

 Ultimately states and local governments, as well as private industry labs, are left to make the final determinants for their own biosafety programs, which vary widely in scope and enforcement across the United States.
-Not all state programs address biosafety from all necessary perspectives, which should not just include personal safety, but also emphasize an full understanding among laboratory personnel of quality control and assurance, exposure potential impacts on the environment, and general public safety.
+Not all state programs address biosafety from all necessary perspectives, which should not just include personal safety, but also emphasize a full understanding among laboratory personnel of quality control and assurance, exposure potential impacts on the environment, and general public safety.

 Toby Ord puts into question whether the current international conventions regarding biotechnology research and development regulation, and self-regulation by biotechnology companies and the scientific community are adequate.

 State occupational safety plans are often focused on transportation, disposal, and risk assessment, allowing caveats for safety audits, but ultimately leaves the training in the hands of the employer.
 22 states have approved Occupational Safety plans by OSHA that are audited annually for effectiveness.
 These plans apply to private and public sector workers, and not necessarily state/ government workers, and not all specifically have a comprehensive program for all aspects of biohazard management from start to finish.
 Sometimes biohazard management plans are limited only to workers in transportation specific job titles.
 The enforcement and training on such regulations can vary from lab to lab based on the State's plans for occupational health and safety.
 With the exception of DoD lab personnel, CDC lab personnel, First responders, and DoT employees, enforcement of training is inconsistent, and while training is required to be done, specifics on the breadth and frequency of refresher training does not seem consistent from state to state; penalties may never be assessed without larger regulating bodies being aware of non-compliance, and enforcement is limited.